LabShengLi/BIOC599_LongRead/README.md

 **Note**: if you already in compute node mode, you don't need to do this step.

 This command starts an interactive session on the cluster with 2 CPU cores and 16GB memory for 2 hours.
-More information check [documents](https://www.carc.usc.edu/user-guides/hpc-systems/using-our-hpc-systems/slurm-templates.html) in CARC HPC.
+More information check [Slurm Job documents](https://www.carc.usc.edu/user-guides/hpc-systems/using-our-hpc-systems/slurm-templates.html) in CARC HPC.

 ```
 srun --pty -p main --time=02:00:00 -n 2 --mem 16GB bash
 ```

+**Note: You must enter into the `compute` mode to load/run most of the softwares, instead of the `log` mode.**

 ---

 Create and enter into a directory for this session's work: